 Emphasizes the practical application of oral communication theory to improve oral communication skills.
 This course is focused on (1) developing awareness of the communication process, (2) understanding and using inventional, organizational and expressive strategies, (3) promoting an understanding of a variety of communication concepts and how a communicator should adapt to those situations, and (4) emphasizing critical skills in listening, thinking and speaking.
 Topics covered include public speaking, listening and group communication.
-IAI Code: C2 900 types of speeches throughout the course.
 IAI Code: C2 900

-SPCH 192 T Introduction to Public Speaking COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0
+SPCH 192 Introduction to Public Speaking COURSE DATA: CREDITS: 3 • LECTURE: 3 • LAB: 0 • REPEAT: 0

 Introduces the student to the processes and variables of public communication.
 Units include preparing and planning presentations, organizing speeches, using audio visual aids, delivery of speeches and handling questions from the audience.
-Emphasis is on the creation and delivery of several
+Emphasis is on the creation and delivery of several types of speeches throughout the course.